 Some of the key advantages of RCV include its tendency to limit the spoiler effect, so long as voters rank candidates, and to elect the winner with the support of the majority of voters.
 In the "Voter Preferences, Spoilers and Majority Winners" section, we explore FairVote research on how voters express their preferences under RCV, the operation of the spoiler effect in practice, and the election of majority and Condorcet winners under RCV.

 In addition to indicating their first choice, voters in RCV elections may rank candidates second or third (or beyond) on the ballot.
-In the case that a voter's higher ranked candidates lose, the voter's vote will count for their second- or third- ranked candidate.
+In the case that a voter's higher ranked candidates lose, the voter's vote will count for their second-, third-, or later-ranked candidate.
 Unlike plurality systems, under RCV the contest for each voter's vote is not a zero-sum game.
 In many instances, to be elected a candidate needs both the first choice rankings from his or her core of supporters as well as some lower rankings from other voters.

 These characteristics of RCV, in theory, ought to encourage more civil discourse between candidates since a candidate needs to appeal to a broader range of voters – including core supporters and supporters of other candidates – in order to win.
-This is because, under RCV, it is riskier for Candidate A to offend Candidate B's supporters by attacking or besmirching Candidate B, since the Candidate A may lose second- or third- rankings from Candidate B's supporters in the process.
+This is because, under RCV, it is riskier for Candidate A to offend Candidate B's supporters by attacking or besmirching Candidate B, since Candidate A may lose down-ballot rankings from Candidate B's supporters in the process.
 There are no equivalent incentives under plurality, where the contest for every vote is a zero-sum game.
-Indeed, negative campaigning is often a sound strategy for victory because it may enliven the candidate's base.
+Indeed, negative campaigning is often a sound strategy for victory in those types of elections because it may enliven the candidate's base.

 This page outlines groundbreaking research to test these hypotheses.